5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 	- `revpatch`:
 		- `sbvmm`: Forces VMM SB model, allowing OTA updates for unsupported models on macOS 11.3 and newer.
 Requires `RestrictEvents.kext`.
 		- `memtab`: Adds Memory tab to "About this Mac" section.
 Requires RestrictEvents.kext.
-		- `f16c`: Disables Resolves f16c instruction set reporting in macOS 13.3 or newer to prevent CoreGraphics crashing on Ivy Bridge CPUs
+		- `f16c`: Disables f16c instruction set reporting in macOS 13.3 or newer to prevent CoreGraphics crashing on Ivy Bridge CPUs

 ### EFI How To
 Once you're done adjusting the `config.plist`, mount your system's ESP and do the following:

-- Backup your current EFI folder on a FAT32 formatted USB flash drive and disconnect it
+- Backup your current EFI folder on a FAT32 formatted USB flash drive
 - Paste in my EFI folder
 - Restart
 - Perform an NVRAM Reset (in BootPicker, hit Space Bar to reveal the tool)
 - Select macOS to boot

 The system may crash the first time when booting macOS Ventura.
 That's normal.
-I think it's be related to injecting the AppleIntelCPUPowerManagement kexts.
-After that, it's working fine.
+After that, it should work as expected.

 ### BIOS Settings